News

 Sam Sims, CEO of National Numeracy said: "Numeracy is the strongest predictor of financial literacy and low numeracy is one of the greatest barriers to financial inclusion facing the nation.
 Nearly nine in every ten people (86%) who lack confidence working with numbers rate their knowledge about financial matters as low.
 But this can change.

-"Building number confidence and numeracy skills can help us feel more in control of finances, and improving numeracy is shown to have strong and positive link to improved financial behaviour, such saving and planning for the future.
+"Building number confidence and numeracy skills can help us feel more in control of finances, and improving numeracy is shown to have a strong and positive link to improved financial behaviour, such as saving and planning for the future.

-"That’s why National Numeracy 2025 – the Money Edition - is all about financial education, inclusion and wellbeing."
+"That’s why National Numeracy Day 2025 – the Money Edition - is all about financial education, inclusion and wellbeing."

 Sign up to get everything you need to get involved